jmoler2/portfolio-john/docs/interviews/interview1.md

 Tell me a little bit about yourself.

-What social media platofmrs do you use?
+What social media platforms do you use?

 How much time do you spend on social media every day?